ScreamingPigeon/xalt/README.md

 ### Existing Issues
 - The generation of link records is not consistent among different compilers.
 Possibly due to the order in which $PATH is set.
 Seems to work with the  `/bin/gcc` and the aocc module.
 Link records do not generate with the gcc module
 - Need to turn on tracking for compilers on login nodes.
+- The `$APPTAINER_BINDPATH` variable set in the modulefile interferes with building containers.
+Builds fail due to lack of a mount point for these directories.